vtank4/German-Flight-Prediction-Model/FlightPredictionModel/codes/README.md

 ## Overview

 This project demonstrates the process of building machine learning models to predict flight prices using German air fare data.
-We explore and compare the performance of three different algorithms: Random Forest Regressor, Gradient Boosting Regressor, and Random Forest Classifier.
+I explore and compare the performance of three different algorithms: Random Forest Regressor, Gradient Boosting Regressor, and Random Forest Classifier.

 ## Goal